Partner, Innovate, and Grow - Join the Zonka Feedback Partnership Program Today! Learn more ➝

 • Retention ROI: Reducing churn by 15% through NPS initiatives can save millions in acquisition costs.
 For instance, a financial services firm with a customer base of 100,000 and an average customer value of $5,000 could save $7.5 million annually by reducing churn by 15%.

 c.
-NPS Best Practices is a Sureshot Recipe for Revenue Growth
+NPS Best Practices Directly Impact Revenue Growth

 • Frequent Pulse Checks: Regular NPS surveys provide a continuous stream of customer feedback, enabling businesses to identify emerging trends and address issues promptly.
-For example, a quarterly NPS survey can help a company track changes in customer sentiment over time and adjust strategies accordingly.
+For example, a quarterly NPS survey can help you track changes in customer sentiment over time and adjust strategies accordingly.

 d.
 Competitive Advantage with High NPS